unicornware/umdfacilitieslawsuit/README.md

     git clone https://github.com/The-Diamondback-Lab/umd-facilities-lawsuit.git
     ```

 2. After cloning the repo, open the project.
-In the boilerplate-reactjs folder, run the following command:
+In the project directory, run the following command:

     ```
     npm install